Living in Saudi Arabia

 We asked people how much they someone comfortably live on in Saudi Arabia, they wrote:

 "The cost of living in Saudi Arabia is generally moderate, though some items can be expensive.
 In terms of housing, expats tend to pay high rental prices for westernized homes.
 On the other hand, the cost for basic food items and groceries can be reasonable.
 In addition, petrol is relatively inexpensive, transportation is available and relatively affordable, and healthcare is accessible and of a high quality.
-Overall, the cost of living can vary from low to moderate, depending on individual spending habits," wrote one member in Saudi Arabia.
+Overall, the cost of living can vary from low to moderate, depending on individual spending habits," said one expat in Saudi Arabia.

 "The cost of living in Saudi Arabia is generally higher than other countries in the Middle East, but is lower than many Western countries.
 Riyadh and Jeddah, the two largest cities in the country, have a substantially higher cost of living than the rest of the country, with goods and services being considerably higher than in other cities.
 The rental prices for a 1-bedroom apartment in Riyadh are approximately $1,800 USD per month, while a 2-bedroom apartment averages around $2,500 USD per month.
 Eating dinner at a moderately priced restaurant will cost on average around $25 USD," said an expat in Saudi Arabia.